Flexiana/xiana-presentation/README.md

-# xiana-prezi
+# xiana-presentation

-FIXME: Write a one-line description of your library/project.
+For webinar Jun 20 2023.

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+Presentation via modifying view-box attribute on an SVG file.

 ## Development

-To get an interactive development environment run:
+### To get an interactive development environment run:

     lein fig:build

-This will auto compile and send all changes to the browser without the need to reload.
-After the compilation process is complete, you will get a Browser Connected REPL.
-An easy way to try it is:

-    (js/alert "Am I connected?")
+### Use your mouse

-and you should see an alert in the browser window.
+    to scroll and zoom in the browser window

+### To get the actual values

+    of view-box press `s`, and copy the values from the js/prompt.

+### Slides stored in

+    `xiana-prezi.core/states` it should be edited by hand.

 To clean all compiled files: